Capital Geographical Union

-The Capital Geographic Union is the Geographical Union (GU) for rugby union teams playing in Maryland, Virginia and Washington, D.C.
+The Capital Rugby Union is the Geographical Union (GU) for rugby union teams playing in Maryland, Virginia and Washington, D.C.
 It is an association of youth, high school, collegiate, and adult men's and women's rugby teams in the Mid-Atlantic United States under USA Rugby.

+History

+The Capital Rugby Union (CRU) was formed in Fall 2013 from the consolidation of the Virginia Rugby Union and Potomac Rugby Union, both formerly part of the Mid-Atlantic Rugby Football Union.
+In November 2019, the CRU partnered with Old Glory DC to begin creation of a cohesive player development for the Mid-Atlantic region.